hermantulleken/Algorithms_Sedgewick/Algorithms_Sedgewick/Documentation/content/Observations.md

 - It is satisfying to remove some bad code and get a nice performance increase.
 - It shows that optimizing code to solve artificial problems has limited value.
 Without a real application (that is, data with real distributions and volumes), a lot of the theoretical results really are meaningless.

+## Benchmark mysteries
+- For small lists, shell or insert is faster than merge sort.
+However, a merge sort that uses insertion sort for small lists is as part of its implementation does not get a speed benefit.
+I suspect this is probably a bug, however, I have thoroughly tested the code and have not uncovered any bugs.

 ## Optimization
 - Optimizing even relatively simple algorithms (such as merge sort) can be very challenging because how tricky it is to